Skip to main content

 Kata Containers

 Kata Containers is an OCI runtime that runs pods in VMs.
 The pod VM spawns an agent process that accepts management commands from the Kata runtime running on the host.
 There are two options for creating pod VMs: local to the Kubernetes node, or remote VMs created with cloud provider APIs.
-Using local VMs requires either bare metal servers or VMs with support for nested virtualization.
+Using local VMs requires either bare-metal servers or VMs with support for nested virtualization.
 Local VMs communicate with the host over a virtual socket.
 For remote VMs, host-to-agent communication is tunnelled through the cloud provider's network.

 Kata Containers was originally designed to isolate the guest from the host, but it can also run pods in confidential VMs (CVMs) to shield pods from their underlying infrastructure.
 In confidential mode, the guest agent is configured with an Open Policy Agent (OPA) policy to authorize API calls from the host.
 This policy also contains checksums for the expected container images.
 It's derived from Kubernetes resource definitions and its checksum is included in the attestation report.